-Imagine yourself as an older adult at an awesome retirement community, still being active with a healthy heart and a healthy mind.
+Imagine yourself an older adult at an awesome retirement community, still active with a healthy heart and a healthy mind.
 Wouldn’t it be great to enjoy the fun retirement you always dreamed of?
-Although retirement might be a long way away, you probably know that the choices you make with your diet today can impact how healthy you are as you age.
+Although retirement might be a long way away, you probably know that the dietary choices you make today impact your health in the future.

-Obviously, there are many variables to staying healthy, but a substance called carnitine, made from amino acids may be able to help you age gracefully.
-This nutrient is found in every cell of our bodies (that’s how important it is)but is particularly concentrated in the muscle cells.
-It is needed to make energy so that we can stay active and thrive throughout life.
+Many variables contribute to staying healthy, but a substance called carnitine, made from amino acids, may help you age more gracefully.
+Found in every cell of our bodies (that’s how important it is), it’s particularly concentrated in the muscle cells.
+It makes energy so that we stay active and thrive throughout life.
 So, let’s dive into what this nutrient does and how it benefits the body.

 As we mentioned, L-carnitine is made from other amino acids, specifically lysine and methionine.
-Its main role is helping bring fat into the mitochondria (the engine of the cells) to help make energy for day to day activities.
-It also helps remove toxins from the cell, helping keep mitochondria healthy, which is why it has been linked to slowing the aging process.
+It ushers fat into the mitochondria (the engine of the cells) to help make energy for daily activities.
+It also helps remove toxins from the cell, helping keep mitochondria healthy, a key to slowing the aging process.

-Carnitine is most concentrated in muscle and heart tissue to be sure that there is enough energy to keep you properly fueled.
-There are several different forms of carnitine and each has a slightly different function.
+Carnitine is most concentrated in muscle and heart tissue to ensure there’s enough energy to keep you fueled.
+There are several different forms of carnitine, and each has a slightly different function.
 Some of these include (1,2):

-- Acetyl-L-carnitine: Best for brain health and function as it is able to cross the blood-brain barrier.
+- Acetyl-L-carnitine: Best for brain health and function because it crosses the blood-brain barrier.

 - Propionyl-L-carnitine: Used for blood pressure regulation because it increases a compound called nitric oxide, known to improve blood flow.

-- L-carnitine L-tartrate: Most effective for improving exercise performance due to its ability to be metabolized quickly.
+- L-carnitine L-tartrate: Most effective for improving exercise performance due to its speedy metabolism.

-As you can see, each type of carnitine has a slightly different impact on health.
-Food contains a variety of forms of carnitine (or your body can make it), but if you want to take a supplement, you may want to choose a specific type depending on your goals.
+Each type of carnitine impacts health differently.
+Food contains a variety of forms of carnitine (or your body can make it), but if you want to take a supplement, you want to choose a specific type, dependent upon your goals.

 Health Benefits of Carnitine

-As you can see, carnitine has an important role in the body, but research has also identified several additional health benefits.
-Most studies use acetyl-L-carnitine in their research because it is best absorbed and is able to cross the blood-brain barrier (3).
+Research shows several additional health benefits of cartnitine.
+Most studies use acetyl-L-carnitine in their research because it’s the best absorbed and crosses the blood-brain barrier (3).
 A few of the research-backed benefits of carnitine include:

-We all want to say healthy as we age, but carnitine concentration in the muscles begins to decline as we get older.
-This leads to poor mitochondrial function, which is believed to contribute to the aging process, including memory loss (4).
+We all want to stay healthy later in life, but carnitine concentration in the muscles begins to decline with age.
+This leads to poor mitochondrial function, which contributes to the aging process, including memory loss (4).

 Supplementation with acetyl-L-carnitine has been shown to slow the decline of the mitochondria, keeping them healthy and possibly slowing aging.
 Carnitine can also help improve memory function and maintain cognitive performance (5,6).
 Unfortunately, at this time, most of the research on aging and carnitine has been done on animals.
-Further research is needed to determine exact dosages to keep us healthy well into our old age.
+Further research is needed to determine exact dosages for aging humans.

 Blood Sugar Control and Diabetes

-Insulin resistance is the triggering factor for the development of type 2 diabetes.
-Even if you don’t have diabetes, you still want to remain sensitive to insulin to help maintain your blood sugar stable.
+Insulin resistance is the triggering factor in the development of type 2 diabetes.
+Even if you don’t have diabetes, you still want to remain sensitive to insulin to help maintain blood sugar stability.
 It is believed that a defect in the ability to use fat for energy may worsen insulin resistance.
-This is where carnitine comes in, it may be able to help the body use the fat inside the muscle and lower glucose in the blood.
+This is where carnitine comes in: to help the body use the fat inside the muscle and lower glucose in the blood.

 Diabetes can cause severe and debilitating symptoms for those with the disease.
-High blood sugar is toxic and can cause damage to blood vessels, resulting in nerve problems, blindness, and kidney problems.
+High blood sugar is toxic and causes damage to blood vessels, resulting in nerve problems, blindness, and kidney problems.
 Carnitine may help reduce the risk of certain side effects of diabetes, particularly nerve pain and neuropathy (9).

 Carnitine may help improve and maintain heart health in a variety of ways.
-First, carnitine levels tend to be low in failing heart muscle, meaning it is a critical component of keeping the heart healthy.
+First, carnitine levels tend to be low in failing heart muscle, making it a critical component of keeping the heart healthy.
 Low levels of carnitine may worsen heart function.

 Cancer is a terrible disease with many debilitating symptoms.
-Carnitine deficiency is relatively common in people with cancer, particularly for those undergoing treatment.
-Carnitine may be beneficial to help reduce the severity of some of these symptoms when used as a supplement during radiation or chemotherapy.
+Carnitine deficiency is common in people with cancer, particularly for those undergoing treatment.
+Carnitine may help reduce the severity of some of these symptoms when used during radiation or chemotherapy.

 Weight loss during cancer treatment is a major problem, putting those undergoing treatment at risk for severe complications.
 Carnitine depletion, associated with cancer, results in fatigue, muscle weakness, and a low tolerance for stress.
-Carnitine supplementation, through its ability to work as an anti-inflammatory, has been shown to help improve the muscle wasting and weight loss commonly seen with cancer treatment (14).
+Carnitine supplementation, through its anti-inflammatory support, helps improve the muscle wasting and weight loss commonly seen in cancer treatments (14).

-Carnitine has been recommended for weight loss since it is involved in helping your body burn fat for energy.
-Makes sense, right?
-But, studies have had mixed results and none have shown dramatic weight loss related to carnitine supplements.
+Carnitine for weight loss seems to make a lot of sense since it helps the body burn fat for energy.
+But, studies show mixed results, and none show dramatic weight loss related to carnitine supplements.

 One study evaluated the impact of L-carnitine on fat burning during a 90-minute cycling workout session.
-They found no change in the performance of the cyclists and no change in how much fat was burned after four weeks of taking a supplement (16).
-In another study, obese women took L-carnitine supplements and participated in an 8-week exercise program.
-This study showed no difference in the amount of fat that was lost between the control and the experimental groups (17).
+They found no change in the performance of the cyclists and no change in burned fat after four-weeks of taking a supplement (16).
+In another study, obese women took L-carnitine supplements and participated in an eight-week exercise program.
+This study showed no difference in the amount of fat lost between the control and the experimental groups (17).

-But, other studies have shown that supplementing with L-carnitine can make a difference for those trying to lose weight.
-A review of nine different studies did find that people who took L-carnitine lost an average of 2.9 pounds more than those who were not using the supplement (18).
-The amount of additional weight lost isn’t a huge amount when compared to the control group, but it could still make a difference over time.
-Other research has shown similar results, that supplementing with L-carnitine can moderately increase fat breakdown, even without any other changes to diet and exercise (19).
+However, other studies report that supplementation affects weight loss.
+A review of nine different studies found that people who took L-carnitine lost an average of 2.9 pounds more than those not using the supplement (18).
+The amount of additional weight lost isn’t huge, but it could make a difference over time (19).

-Many fitness buffs take carnitine in an attempt to improve exercise performance.
-But, the results on whether or not carnitine can help improve your workout are mixed.
-On one hand, it would make sense that carnitine can help improve performance since it is used to make energy and you obviously need energy to exercise.
-There is some evidence that supports this use of carnitine.
-It has been shown to improve nitric oxide production, which can help increase blood flow and reduce fatigue while exercising.
-These benefits may result in the ability exercise longer because you won’t get tired as quickly.
-It can also speed up recovery after a workout and protect against exercise-induced muscle damage (20,21).
+Many fitness buffs take carnitine in an attempt to improve exercise performance, however, results are mixed.
+On one hand, it makes sense that carnitine improves performance due to energy production benefits, and you obviously need energy to exercise.
+Some evidence supports this use of carnitine due to an improvement in nitric oxide production, which helps increase blood flow and reduce fatigue while exercising.
+This means more sustained energy and less fatigue.
+It also speeds up recovery after a workout and protects against exercise-induced muscle damage (20,21).

-Other research has found no connection between carnitine supplements and an increase in oxygen use or improved muscle function during exercise.
-The reason is that studies have found that carnitine supplementation only increases blood levels of carnitine.
-Supplementation does not increase actual carnitine in the muscle where it would need to be used for energy production during exercise (22).
+Other research found no connection between carnitine supplements and an increase in oxygen use or improved muscle function during exercise.
+The reason: studies found that supplementation only increases blood levels of carnitine, not actual carnitine in the muscle where it needs to be for energy production during exercise (22).
 At this time, further research is needed to determine if carnitine supplements should be recommended to improve exercise performance and recovery.

 How Much Carnitine Do I Need?

-With a varied diet, the body is able to make all the carnitine it needs, somewhere between 11-34 mg/day.
-The ability to make carnitine in conjunction with the fact that the kidney preserves it if levels are low means that there is no recommended amount you need per day.
-This is a good thing because carnitine isn’t that well absorbed from dietary sources anyway.
-Only about 57-84% of carnitine is absorbed from food, the rest is simply excreted.
-Absorption is even worse from supplements, with only about 14-18% being absorbed (23).
+With a varied diet, the body makes all the carnitine it needs, somewhere between 11-34 mg/day.
+The ability to make it, in conjunction with the fact that the kidney preserves it if levels are low, means there’s no recommended amount needed per day.
+Carnitine isn’t well absorbed from dietary sources with only a 57-84% absorption rate.
+The rate from supplements, a mere 14-18% (23).

 The liver and kidneys produce carnitine from two common amino acids, methionine and lysine.
-So, as long as you are consuming those you should be able to get enough carnitine.
-Lysine is found in a variety of foods, such as meat, quinoa, and tofu.
-Methionine is also found in many foods, such as meat, nuts, and cheese.
+Methionine is found in: meat, nuts and cheese.
+Lysine is found in: meat, quinoa and tofu.
 Since the raw materials to make carnitine are widely available, even if you follow a vegetarian or vegan diet, it is unlikely that a deficiency will develop.

 Food Sources of Carnitine

 The word carnitine comes from the Latin word “carne” meaning meat.
-So, it is no surprise that carnitine is primarily found in animal foods.
 A few foods high in carnitine include (25):

 - Beef, steak: 81 mg for 3 oz.